hashicorp/terraform-provider-awscc/docs/data-sources/rds_db_cluster.md

 - `max_capacity` (Number) The maximum number of Aurora capacity units (ACUs) for a DB instance in an Aurora Serverless v2 cluster.
 You can specify ACU values in half-step increments, such as 40, 40.5, 41, and so on.
 The largest value that you can use is 128.
  The maximum capacity must be higher than 0.5 ACUs.
 For more information, see [Choosing the maximum Aurora Serverless v2 capacity setting for a cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.setting-capacity.html#aurora-serverless-v2.max_capacity_considerations) in the *Amazon Aurora User Guide*.
  Aurora automatically sets certain parameters for Aurora Serverless V2 DB instances to values that depend on the maximum ACU value in the capacity range.
 When you update the maximum capacity value, the ``ParameterApplyStatus`` value for the DB instance changes to ``pending-reboot``.
 You can update the parameter values by rebooting the DB instance after changing the capacity range.
 - `min_capacity` (Number) The minimum number of Aurora capacity units (ACUs) for a DB instance in an Aurora Serverless v2 cluster.
 You can specify ACU values in half-step increments, such as 8, 8.5, 9, and so on.
-The smallest value that you can use is 0.5.
+For Aurora versions that support the Aurora Serverless v2 auto-pause feature, the smallest value that you can use is 0.
+For versions that don't support Aurora Serverless v2 auto-pause, the smallest value that you can use is 0.5.
+- `seconds_until_auto_pause` (Number)

 <a id="nestedatt--tags"></a>